Polls begin to close in US elections, as Trump and Harris vie for presidency

 Voting has ended in several key US states, as Donald Trump and Kamala Harris vie to the be next American president.

-The Republican candidate is predicted to win the reliably red states of Kentucky, Indiana and West Virginia, while Ms Harris is expected to win Vermont – usually a Democrat state – according to the Associated Press.
+Former president Mr Trump appeared ahead in the early hours of the race, with predicted wins in Florida, Tennessee and other solidly red states outnumbering Ms Harris’ in Maryland, Massachusetts, Connecticut and others.

+Crucial battleground states of Georgia, Pennsylvania and North Carolina are yet to be called.

-If the results of voting follow the predictions of America’s largest media organisations, Mr Trump will have gained 23 votes in the electoral college, and Ms Harris 3.
+If the results of voting follow AP’s predictions, Mr Trump will have gained 95 votes in the electoral college, and Ms Harris 35.

 Under the US voting system, a total of 270 votes in the college are needed to win the presidency.